THE SOCIETY

 Beginning - Borås Heraldiska Förening

-Later that year more friends joined the society.
-Between 1990 and 1995 our council had 12 members, but not all at the same time (Stefan Bede, Per Ladenvall, Mathias Söderlund, Jesper Wasling, Pontus Wasling, Magnus Andersson, Henric Oscarsson/Åsklund, Magnus Persson, Greger Lundstedt, Jonas Rengensjö, Fredrik Nättorp, Mathias Svenungsson) and 4 other officers (Markus Carlsson, Felix Nolte, Henrik Sjövall och Gunnar Johansson).
+Later that year, more friends joined the society.
+Between 1990 and 1995, our council had a total of 12 members, not all serving simultaneously: Stefan Bede, Per Ladenvall, Mathias Söderlund, Jesper Wasling, Pontus Wasling, Magnus Andersson, Henric Oscarsson/Åsklund, Magnus Persson, Greger Lundstedt, Jonas Rengensjö, Fredrik Nättorp, and Mathias Svenungsson.
+Additionally, there were four other officers: Markus Carlsson, Felix Nolte, Henrik Sjövall, and Gunnar Johansson.

-At first, our name was the Heraldry Society of Borås (Borås Heraldiska Förening) but in 2010 we changed our name to Seven Heralds (Sju Härolder), the same name as our publication that we published between 2006-2008.
+Our original name was the Heraldry Society of Borås (Borås Heraldiska Förening).
+In 2010, we changed it to Seven Heralds (Sju Härolder), matching the name of our publication from 2006 to 2008.

 The middle - A sleeping society

 1995 the society hirbernated.
 All but two of the twelve members of the council and other officers had moved from Borås to universities around Sweden.
-BHF became a sleeping society.
+BHF lapsed into a sleeping society.
 BHF had at most 28 members in the city of Borås, all in their twenties.

 The today - An awakening

 Between 1995 and 2005, all heraldic activities in Borås were arranged by the Heraldry Society of Sweden (why?
 See below.).
-2006 that changed and BHF wake up from her beauty sleep.
+In 2006, that changed, and the BHF woke up from her beauty sleep.

-The society focused on the publication Sju Härolder and made 6 issues between 2006 and 2008.
-After that the members had their articles published on the soceties website on a sub-domain to the website for the SHF.
-When in 2010, the SHF changed their web platform and CMS, there was no room for BHF.
+The society focused on the publication Sju Härolder and produced six issues between 2006 and 2008.
+Afterward, the members had their articles published on the society's website on a subdomain of the website for the SHF.
+When the SHF changed their web platform and CMS in 2010, there was no room for BHF.

-So the council then decided that the society BHF should be replaced by the informal association Seven Heralds/Sju Härolder and the name was, of course, taken from the publication.
-No more chariman, but a king of arms.
-No other members of the council but seven heralds.
+So the council then decided that the BHF society should be replaced by the informal association Seven Heralds/Sju Härolder.
+The name was, of course, taken from the publication.
+No more chairman, but a king of arms.
+No other council members, but seven heralds.
 And no members, only persevants.

 The heraldic artist Thomas Falk was elected king of arms.
 The others became heralds.